-Logic Apps helps you build solutions that integrate apps, data, systems, and services across enterprises or organizations by automating tasks and business processes as workflows.
-Logic Apps is cloud service in Azure that simplifies how you design and create scalable solutions for app integration, data integration, system integration, enterprise application integration (EAI), and business-to-business (B2B) communication, whether in the cloud, on premises, or both.
+Azure Logic Apps is a cloud service that helps you automate and orchestrate tasks, business processes, and workflows when you need to integrate apps, data, systems, and services across enterprises or organizations.
+Logic Apps simplifies how you design and build scalable solutions for app integration, data integration, system integration, enterprise application integration (EAI), and business-to-business (B2B) communication, whether in the cloud, on premises, or both.

-For example, here are just a few workloads that you can automate with logic apps:
+For example, here are just a few workloads you can automate with logic apps:

 - Process and route orders across on-premises systems and cloud services.

 - Send email notifications with Office 365 when events happen in various systems, apps, and services.

 - Move uploaded files from an SFTP or FTP server to Azure Storage.

 - Monitor tweets for a specific subject, analyze the sentiment, and create alerts or tasks for items that need review.